CookiezyCookiezy

 After purchase

-After payment you download `platform-cookie-core.zip`.
-For custom frontends the relevant files are the shared core assets in `packages/core/dist/` plus the plain-headless adapter in `packages/adapters/plain-html/`.
+After account access is active you download `cookiezy-platform-core.zip`.
+For custom frontends the relevant files are the shared core assets in `packages/core/dist/` plus the `plain-html` adapter files in `packages/adapters/plain-html/`.
+The canonical entry file is `cookiezy-plain-adapter.js`; `headless-bootstrap.js` remains only as a deprecated compatibility wrapper.

 • • `packages/adapters/plain-html/example.html`